kimjoar/writings/understanding-backbone.md

  });
 ```

-This is much easier to test, and much easier to work with as our code
+This is much easier to test and much easier to work with as our code
 grows.
 We are also far on our way to understand Backbone.js.

 Adding events